MakAcp/AwsBoto3tool/README.md

  ####   Method used : describe_addresses()

    The method 'describe_addresses' returns all the reserved Elastic Ip's and their associations(With EC2 instances etc)

+####   Method used : describe_transit_gateway_attachments()

+We use the this method to describe one or more attachments between resources and transit gateways.

+### [S3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html) :  Client representing Amazon Simple Storage Service
+   W

+####   Method used : list_buckets()

+   The method "list_buckets" will return a list of all the active S3 buckets being used.